mattcarlotta/nvi/README.md

 clang nob.c
 ```

-Build for debugging:
+Build for debugging (not required):
 ```sh
 ./nob
 ```

-Build for release:
+Build for release (not required):
 ```sh
 ./nob release
 ```

-Before placing or installing a release binary, ensure the destination directory is recognized as a shell `$PATH` owned by `$USER` and not by `root`:
+Before placing or installing a release binary into a directory, ensure the destination directory is recognized as a shell `$PATH` owned by `$USER` and not by `root`:
 ```sh
 echo $PATH | tr ':' '\n' | xargs -I{} sh -c 'printf "%-50s %s\n" "{}" "$(stat -f "%Su:%Sg" "{}" 2>/dev/null)"' | nl
 ```